Permissionless-Software-Foundation/tor-list-api/dev-docs/README.md

 ## P2WDB

-The heart of censorship resistance is the pay-to-write database (P2WDB).
+The heart of the censorship resistance is the pay-to-write database (P2WDB).
 This is an [OrbitDB](https://orbitdb.org/) peer-to-peer (p2p) database.
 The write-access rules have been customized to allow anyone to write to the database, so long they prove that a sufficient quantity [PSF tokens](https://psfoundation.cash) have been burned, to pay for the write.

 Because OrbitDB is a p2p database, no one party holds the 'official' copy of the database.
 Instead, like a blockchain, the database is replicated among several peers, and they coordinate updates to the database using consensus rules.
 Peers are free to leave or enter the network.
 Each peer independently verifies the database entries have sufficient proof-of-burn.